RVCC-IDMX/about-me-ZachTheis/README.md

 My first foray into responsive design, the photo gallery's layout changes on devices with different size screens.
 On small screens, such as iPhones, images are contained in a tan box with a thick dark green border with a border-radius on all corners and a slight box-shadow.
 The images have a caption describing them below the picture.
 On slighly larger devices, such as iPads, the caption moves to the right of the image, centered horizontally and vertically in a grid column that takes up 1/3 of the box.
 On full screens, the tan box with the green border disappears.
 The images still have a shadow, but are now laid out horizontally instead of vertically.
 The captions appear flush to the bottom of the image in a tan box.

 This section displays the grid and flexbox display properties, as well as media queries.
+Each image also demonstrates a different hover effect, which are used for examples for the blog.

 ### Video